The Boss's Son

 Five days ago, a ruthless band of tigers attacked our village.
 We were outnumbered and outclassed.
 Our village has always been one of peace, so there were very few warriors. "

 Yu suddenly stopped as he started breaking down a little bit.
 My paw reached out to comfort him, and he stopped me.
-"I'll be fine."
-He muttered.
-Reluctantly, my hand was brought back off of him.
+"I'll be fine," he muttered.
+Reluctantly, I brought my hand back off of him.

 "Anyways continuing on where I left off…